 A custom field class extends the interface CustomFieldType.
 This interface provides methods to retrieve and store custom fields values.
 There are several extension points that are available to make creating new custom field types easier (e.g. CalculatedCFType, AbstractSingleFieldType, AbstractMultiSettableCFType).
 It is also possible to extend existing custom field types to add functionality (e.g. A currency type extending NumberCFType).

-The second component are the resource templates which renders the custom field.
+The second component are the resource templates which render the custom field.
 There are four view types available, each representing a different context to render the custom field.

 view- basic read-only view of the value (e.g. view issue, move issue confirm screen)